BU-CLOUD-S20/MOC-Research-Computing/README.md

 This section discusses the implications and reasons of the design decisions made during the global architecture design.

 ## 5. Acceptance criteria

-minimum acceptance criteria:successfully replicate the Sid Project in the MOC environment. stretch goals:deal with the security aspects of Sid.
+minimum acceptance criteria:successfully replicate the Sid Project in the MOC environment.<br>
+stretch goals:deal with the security aspects of Sid.
 ## 6. Release Planning: